-We use a variety of methods to assess the clinical competency of our residents, including:
+We use a variety of methods to assess core clinical and professional competency of our residents including:

-- Mock oral examinations conducted on a bimonthly basis for CA-3 residents
+- Monthly mock oral exam for CA-3 residents

-When reviewing applications, our selection committee will look first at applicants with scores of 80 (200) and above on first-try attempts for both Step 1 and Step 2.
+When reviewing application, our selection committee will look first at applicants with scores of 210 and above and on first-try attempts for both Step 1 and Step 2.

 We are a four-year categorical program and accept applicants at the PGY-1 (Clinical Base Year) year.

-Because of our central location, most of our residents tend to come from the Midwest, but we do receive applications from all over the country.
+Most of our residents tend to come from the Midwest but we review applications from all across the country.
 We believe in the diversity of our training program and encourage medical students from outside the region of Kansas City to apply to our program.

-In the past 30 years, approximately 10-12 percent of our residents have taken positions in academic medicine.
-We believe this is consistent with the general experience of most training programs in the country and reflects the commitment that our Institution and the Department has towards developing the clinical and academic skills of our residents.
+Over the past several decades, approximately 10-12 percent of our residents have taken positions in academic medicine.
+We believe this is consistent with the general experience of most training programs in the country.

 Each of the affiliated teaching hospitals has its own library.
 The hospital libraries are part of a private and public library consortium that extends to a 50-mile radius around Kansas City.
-Scientific materials can be obtained using daily courier service from these various library sites.
+Scientific materials can be obtained digitally or though daily courier services from these various library sites.
 Approximately 1 million titles are available, including the vast majority of journals.
-In addition, the resident has access to the medical school library and the vast resources of the library system located on the main campus of the University.
+In addition, the resident has access to the medical school library and the vast resources of the library system located on the main campus of the University

 On average, the anesthesia resident works between 60-65 hours per week.